-In addition to the Head TA observation, you may also be visited by a consultant from the Center for Teaching Development.
+In addition to the Head TA observation, you may also be visited by a consultant from the Teaching and Learning Commons Classroom Observations.
 These observations have the added bonus that (a) the CTD person will collect student evaluations at the time and (b) s/he will take the data from these evaluations and distill them into a single condensed sheet, which is a nice thing to have for your own records.
 In addition, CTD will video record you on request.
 See more about these observations here.

 Peer Observations (optional)

 This is an opportunity for a fellow math TA (besides the Head TA) to officially observe one of your sections.
 The follow-up one-on-one (and completely confidential) discussion about the observation has great potential to help both you and your observer become better teachers.
 We will provide an observation checklist and some tips for making the most out of the observation.
 Otherwise, we'll be counting on you to make it all happen.
 In particular, no one else will be involved in the observations and meetings, and no reports or critiques will appear on anyone's official record.

 Stay tuned for more information about this new program.